Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 • Using a privacy policy copied and pasted from a competitor - It is vital to craft a policy that works for your business.
 Most standard policies and those of your competitors will not be tailored to your purposes and might leave your business exposed.

-• Not including enough detail - Some privacy policies don’t go into specifics about what data is collected and the data will be used for.
+• Not including enough detail - Some privacy policies don’t go into specifics about what data is collected and what the data will be used for.
 The Data Protection Act 1998 requires users to give informed consent which means they must be told what their information will be used for.

 • Going too far - Users cannot be expected to consent to unlimited use of their personal information.
 Policies that try this are unenforceable and could be contrary to the Data Protection Act 1998 which could result in fines.